Recommended Adult Books for Gay, Lesbian And Single Parents Who Conceive Children Through Assisted Reproductive Technologies

 • Available at Amazon.com

-Donor Insemination Guide: Written By and For Lesbian Women
+Donor Insemination Guide: Written by and For Lesbian Women

 Mama Kate, Mama Jane, and Heather became a family using donor insemination.
 The was the first book published by Alyson Wonderland which has a number of books for and about children of lesbian and gay parents.
 2000 is the updated edition.